microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Get-MgEducationClassAssignmentRubric.md

 # Get-MgEducationClassAssignmentRubric

 ## SYNOPSIS
-Get the educationRubric object attached to an educationAssignment, if one exists.
+When set, the grading rubric attached to this assignment.
-Only teachers, students, and applications with application permissions can perform this operation.

 ## SYNTAX